j-m/tagable/README.md

 > The implementation is subject to major changes until a v1 release, from which point versioning will be [semver](https://semver.org)

 This project is built with Typescript.
 To get started, run `npm install` to install dependencies.

-Make sure that your environment is not set to `production` or you will not install the dev dependencies.
-Feel free to open Issues/PRs with suggestions/problems/improvements.
+Feel free to open issues or pull requests with any suggestions, problems, or improvements you may have.

 ### Maintainers